- Vincenzo Grassi, Raffaela Mirandola. The Tao way to anti-fragile software architectures: the case of mobile applications.

-NEMI provides a forum for innovative, thought-provoking insights in software architecture in order to accelerate the exposure of the community to early and on-going yet promising and potentially inspiring innovations in industry and academia.
+NEMI provides a forum for innovative, thought-provoking insights in software architecture in order to accelerate the exposure of the community to early and ongoing yet promising and potentially inspiring innovations in industry and academia.

 NEMI papers are not second-class ICSA research track papers.
-NEMI is a forum for first-class contributions that provide novel, soundly motivated directions and emerging results in research and practice.
+NEMI is a forum for first-class contributions that provide novel, soundly motivated directions, and emerging results in research and practice.

-In principle, the track addresses the same topics of interest as those of the technical paper track.
+In principle, the track addresses the same software architecture topics of interest as those of the technical paper track.
 However, NEMI authors are encouraged to combine these topics in new ways, to establish connections to other fields outside of classical software architecture, push the boundaries of software architecture to new avenues, as well as to argue for the importance of software architecture research and practice in areas not explicitly listed.

 Out of scope